 Peer Mentoring Circles Program

-We are pleased to launch the first cohort of the C-Hub Peer Mentoring Circles Program.
+Following the success of the first cohort, we are pleased to launch the second cohort of the C-Hub Peer Mentoring Circles Program.

 A Peer Mentoring Circle (PMC) is comprised of a group of colleagues/peers who meet regularly to exchange professional experiences, challenges, interests, and goals for the purpose of sharing and discussing strategies or resources, and creating a collegial, supportive community to mentor and learn from each other.